SocialQu/Branding/business/landing-site/Copywrite.md

 * Weekly KPIs: including the number of tweets, impressions and engagements with weekly trends to track your perfomance.
 * Best Tweets: your 3 most viewed tweets from last week.
 You may want to repurpose these to create consistent engagement.
+* Content Analysis: your tweets are agregated by topic and sorted by engagement to let you know what content is performing the best.
 * New Followers: try to engage with them and build synergic relationships or convert them to customers.
 * Most viewed replies: let people know about you by engaging with influencers in your niche.